 C a l c u l a t o r I n s t r u c t i o n s

-The first two buttons make the calculations for Eccentricity to Aspect Ratio and Aspect Ratio to Eccentricity.
-One number is input and one
+The first two buttons convert Eccentricity to Aspect Ratio and Aspect Ratio to Eccentricity.

 The remaining five buttons perform much more extensive ellipse calculations.
 For example, after inputting just two items of data and then